- اتصل بنا

-The Federal law no. 8 of 1980 regarding the ‘organization of labour relations’ and its amendments (the “UAE labour law”) includes in its scope a definitive provision towards occupational injuries and the rights and liabilities that accrue based on the same.
-In this article we would like to go through some of the major grounds that apply pursuant to the UAE labour law.
+Federal law no. 33 of 2021 regarding the ‘regulation of labour relations’ and its amendments (the “UAE labour law”) includes in its scope a definitive provision towards work or occupational injuries and the rights and liabilities that accrue based on the same.
+In this article, we would like to go through some of the major grounds that apply according to the UAE labour law.

-If the employee sustains a work-related injury or contracts an occupational disease then, the Employer is liable to pay the cost of the treatment, including covering all the diagnostic checks required and also to cover the transportation of the employee in such process.
-The Employer is also required to provide the employee with wage allowance equal to his full salary for the entire period of duration of the treatment or for a duration of six months whichever is shorter.
+If the employee sustains a work-related injury or contracts an occupational disease, and such injury or disease prevents the worker from working, then the Employer is liable to provide the employee with a wage allowance equal to his full salary for the entire period of duration of the treatment or six months whichever is shorter.

-There are certain circumstances under which an employee may be denied compensation for injuries pursuant to the UAE labour law (Article 153).
+There are certain circumstances under which an employee may be denied compensation for injuries according to the UAE labour law (Article 38).
 Such circumstances include:

 The UAE labour law thus has detailed provisions that guarantee the safety and well-being of the workforce.
 The said provisions ensure that the rights of the employees are always protected.
-Apart from the above-detailed provisions under the UAE labour law, damages may also be claimed pursuant to the UAE civil code for moral damages.
-Such action may be taken when there is a violation of the liberty, honor, dignity, reputation of a person.
+Apart from the above-detailed provisions under the UAE labour law, damages may also be claimed according to the UAE civil code for moral damages.
+Such action may be taken when there is a violation of the liberty, honour, dignity, or reputation of a person.